 Caterers must:

-• Use clean utensils and sanitized equipment at all times.
+• Use clean and properly sanitized utensils and equipment at all times.

-• Wear clean, food-safe attire, including gloves and hair restraints.
+• Wear clean, food safe attire, including gloves and hair restraints as appropriate.

 Food Handling and Temperature Control

-• Food must be transported in insulated containers and served promptly.
+• Foods must be transported in insulated containers and served promptly.

-• Leftovers must be discarded or properly stored within 2 hours of service.
+• Perishable foods must be discarded or properly stored within 2 hours of service.

-• If children’s meals are served, default beverage options must comply with Baltimore City ordinance:
+When children’s meals are served, default beverage options must comply with Baltimore City ordinance and include:

 • Water (still or sparkling, unsweetened)